SeReCo-Graduate-School/sereco-graduate-school.github.io/2023/summer-workshop.md

 * Quality of preliminary results (if any)
 * Structure and style of the paper

+### Publication
+We will publish your Extended Abstracts on this website.

 ### Dates
 * 23.04.
 Submission of Extended Abstracts
 * 26.04.
 Reviews are given out